You Can Improve Your Sound By Upgrading

 - Moving magnet.

 This is a moving magnet cart with a nude fine-line stylus that can really pull detail out of a record.
-This is the step up from the Ortofon 2M Blue cartridge which is very popular.
-With a frequency response of 20-29,000Hz.
+This is the step up from the Ortofon 2M Blue cartridge, which is very popular, with a frequency response of 20-29,000Hz.

-- With a fine Line diamond stylus that reveals a lot of detail.
+- With a fine-line diamond stylus that reveals a lot of detail.

 - Very high-frequency range.

-- Good tight bass response.
+- It has a good tight bass response.

 - Great instrument separation.

-- Comes with tools too.
+- Comes with tools, too.
 Stylus force gauge, stylus brush, two sets of screws (long & short), and a screwdriver.